Harry-Hopkinson/R6-No-Recoil/README.md

 ## ⚙️ Config Explained

 The app automatically creates a `Config.toml` file on first run.
-You can manually edit it to customize the experience.
+You can manually edit it to customise the experience.

 ### Example: